 PHAS 680 Health Care Policy (Summer only) - 3 semester credit hours

 PHAS 681 Canadian Health Care Policy (Summer only) - 3 semester credit hours

-PHAS 682 Clinical Inquiry and Writing - 3 semester credit hours
+PHAS 682 Clinical Inquiry and Writing (offered every semester) - 3 semester credit hours

 PHAS 790 Master's Capstone (offered every semester) - 4 semester credit hours

 PHAS 785 Advanced Supervised Clinical Practice I - 4 semester credit hours